devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

    if a ``phandle`` property is not present.
 The meaning and use of the two properties is identical.

-.. note:: Most devicetrees in :abbr:`DTS (Device Tree Syntax)` (see Appendix A) will not contain explicit phandle properties.
+.. note:: Most devicetrees in :abbr:`DTS (Device Tree Syntax)` (see :numref:`Chapter %s <chapter-devicetree-source-format>`) will not contain explicit phandle properties.
 The DTC tool automatically inserts the ``phandle`` properties when the DTS is compiled into the binary DTB format.

 status
 ~~~~~~